 Understanding how the VA assigns disability ratings and evaluates all the evidence directly impacts your benefits, whether it’s your first claim or you’re appealing a denied claim.

-If you’ve missed a step, Your VA Benefits can help you.
+If you’ve missed a step, we can help you.
 Let’s secure your rightful VA disability benefits together.